vinta/hal-9000/README.md

 Dominating your dev environment like cats rule the Internet.

-Building a Dockerized development environment with Ansible on Mac OS X. Inspired by IFTTT's [Dash](https://github.com/IFTTT/dash).
+Building a Dockerized development environment with Ansible on macOS.
+Inspired by IFTTT's [Dash](https://github.com/IFTTT/dash).

 HAL will configure these tools for you: